 The small businesses landscape in the United States has experienced many changes during the past few decades.

 Thanks to advancements in technology it has become easier for people to create and run businesses without insurmountable operating expenses.
 This has led to small business growth nationwide and changes in the way in which businesses operate.
-Below is a discussion of the small business landscape in 2014 that includes key statistics, facts and trends that small business owners should anticipate in the coming year.
+Below is a discussion of the small business landscape that includes key statistics, facts and trends that small business owners should anticipate in the coming year.

-Not So Small After All
+Small Businesses in America: Not So Small After All

 Current statistics suggest that small businesses are major players in the U.S. economy.
 Over 50% of the current working population in the United States works in a small business setting, as cited by Forbes.

 These individuals work for the 28 million small businesses that are currently in operation, 22 million of which are nonemployer businesses (source).
 Employer-based businesses make up more than 75% of all businesses currently operating in the U.S.

 Also, more than half of the aforementioned businesses are operated out of people’s homes.
 These small business statistics suggest that mom and pops, start-ups and home-based businesses account for a significant portion of the commerce that takes place in the U.S.